April 29, 2025

 How I Built This with Guy Raz profile page on Apple Podcasts

-The standard for video and audio quality has never been higher.
-To stand any chance at building an audience, you’ll need to invest in podcast equipment that not only helps you produce high-quality content, but makes the post-production easier (i.e., it won’t make you spend hours removing background noise).
+The standard for podcast audio quality has never been higher.
+To stand any chance at building an audience, you'll need to invest in podcast equipment that not only helps you produce high-quality content, but makes the post-production easier (i.e., it won't make you spend hours removing background noise).
+Poor audio quality is one of the top reasons listeners abandon podcasts after just a few minutes.

 🛒 Start shopping: The big list of podcasting resources: From the experts (2023)

 A great podcast episode has a beginning, middle, and end.
 These are the basic building blocks of a narrative—a structure that makes your podcast easy to understand.
-Before you start recording a new episode, spend some time outlining the narrative with a podcast script
+Before you start recording a new episode, spend some time outlining the narrative with a podcast script.
+Effective podcast storytelling techniques can transform even basic content into compelling episodes.

 Some of the most popular podcasts use the following narrative structure: